tonitdiep/tonitdiep.github.io/_posts/2020-05-30-cli_project_biking-inspired.markdown

 I decided to only focus on the elements of: name (the bike stations in address form); empty_slots (parking spots available); and free_bikes (the availability of bikes), all based on the chosen and/or current location.
 Both empty_slots and free_bikes are integers, so I converted the them into strings, using: **.to_s** in `display_station_details(stations`) method.

 Next, I determined a specific range of stations to build my CLI from, for a more focused project, despite the growing indexes of bikes’ stations.
 How did I do this in class API?
-To access an array of stations, at indexed range [0..100], with iteration in the each method within the do/end block, with *“stationhash*” as my placeholder, between the pipes, || to indicate the purpose of this instance method.
+To access an "array_of_stations", at indexed range [0..100], iterating by the each method within the do/end block, with “station_hash” between the pipes, ||, like so:

 `	array_of_stations[0..100].each do |station_hash|`